armincosta/CryptoTraderAIHelperTool/README.md

 To run the software just open the command shell or terminal and execute the python script contained in the 'src' folder with the desired parameters.

 Example:

+Run a BUY trade with mode BUYFAST, on token %MyToken% with 730 BUSD .
+No initial STOP LIMIT setting (-1).
+Polling timing interval set to 0 seconds.
+Trigger an automatic SELL wehn the amount gained reaches
 ```
 python3.6 detectorTraderAIExecutor.py ONCE BUYFAST %MyToken%BUSD 730 -1 -1 0 30
 ```